 - Be smart.
 Rest and recover.
 Returning to sports or other activities too soon after a concussion can worsen symptoms and keep you off the court or field longer.

 Steer clear of these things to optimize your recovery:

 - Excessive physical activity.
-An increased heart rate may worsen your symptoms.
+An increased heart rate may worsen your symptoms, dragging out your recovery.

 - Strenuous mental activities.
-Reading, computer work, playing video games, texting and watching TV can overstimulate your brain.
+Reading, computer work, playing video games, texting and watching TV can overstimulate your brain, says Dr. Figler.
 It’s OK to try these activities, but if symptoms occur, you should stop, rest and recover before returning to them.

 - Driving too soon.
 As a precaution, do not drive for at least 24 hours after a concussive injury.
-Your reaction time may slow down, increasing the risk of accidents.
+Your reaction time may be slowed down, increasing the risk of accidents and further injury.